Rain-8/Recolorization/README.md

 bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3
 rm ~/miniconda3/miniconda.sh
 ```
-Make sure that you are using the conda interpretor, if you're on an IDE like VSCode.
+Make sure that you are using the conda interpretor, if you're on an IDE like VSCode. (macos shortcut - Cmd + Shift + P)
 ```
 conda create -n myenv python=3.12 conda activate myenv